urbanbigdatacentre/PTAI/README.md

 # Great Britain Accessibility Indicators

-The indicators correspond to the first quarter of 2023.
 The geographic coverage includes England, Scotland, and Wales.
 The geographic unit used is the 2011 LSOA/DZ version.

 ## Dataset